Is USC Test Optional?

 In addition to this, USC is interested in your potential to make an impact, which includes your willingness to go above and beyond the requirements, dig deeply into texts, explore ideas, and become a learner for life.

-In the end, USC seeks to enroll students who will go on to become passionate partners in the learning and research processes.
-The following is a list of the requirements that must be met in order to enroll in an undergraduate program at the University of Southern California.
+Ultimately, USC seeks to enroll students who will become passionate partners in the learning and research processes.
+The following is a list of the requirements that must be met to enroll in an undergraduate program at the University of Southern California.

 The Common Application can be used to apply to USC.
 To accomplish this, go to the “My College” section and add USC there.

-You are required to pay an application fee of $80 when you submit your application.
+You must pay an application fee of $80 when you submit your application.

 The Official Test Scores

-Whether is USC test optional or not, students who choose to send in their test scores will find that USC records the highest scores for those students who have taken the tests multiple times.
-For both the SAT and the ACT, the highest score that a student achieves on any given section of the test, regardless of how many times they take the test, will be recorded.
-The writing portion of either the ACT or the SAT general test is not required to be passed in order to apply to USC.
+As USC has adopted a test optional policy, students who choose to send in their test scores will find that USC records the highest scores for those students who have taken the tests multiple times.
+For the SAT and the ACT, the highest score a student achieves on any given section of the test, regardless of how many times they take the test, will be recorded.
+The writing portion of either the ACT or the SAT general test is not required to be passed to apply to USC.

-Applicants for their first year in college are required to hand in official transcripts of all of their previous academic work, including high school and college.
+Applicants for their first year in college must hand in official transcripts of their previous academic work, including high school and college.

 Letters of Recommendation

 It is required that you submit a letter of recommendation written by either your school counselor or a teacher from your school.
-In order to be considered for admission to the School of Cinematic Arts, applicants are required to submit two recommendation letters.
+To be considered for admission to the School of Cinematic Arts, applicants must submit two recommendation letters.

 If necessary for the major.
 Auditions may also be required for students majoring in performance.

-To submit your grades for the fall semester, either use the Mid-Year Report Form that is included in the Common Application or visits your applicant portal.
+To submit your grades for the fall semester, either use the Mid-Year Report Form that is included in the Common Application or visit your applicant portal.

-After we have processed your application, you will be able to access your affirmations through the portal.
-After the application deadline has passed, you are able to submit your digital signature.
+After we have processed your application, you can access your affirmations through the portal.
+After the application deadline has passed, you can submit your digital signature.

 Application Deadline: December 1, 2022